salmanalibanani/salmanalibanani.com/content/post/migrating-my-blog-to-hugo-netlify.md

 I looked around for alternatives, and finally settled for the zero-cost combo of <a href="https://www.netlify.com/" target="_blank">Netlify</a> and <a href="https://gohugo.io/" target="_blank">Hugo</a>.

 I love the workflow.
 I write my posts in VSCode, preview them locally using Hugo's built-in server, and push changes to my Github repo.
 Netlify builds and deploys the whole thing in seconds.
+You get 300 build minutes and 100GB bandwidth per-month from Netlify.
+I don't think I'll ever need more than that.

 There were a few steps involved in migration from Wordpress.
 The Hugo theme that I am using needed some tweaks.
 It's not the most elegant theme in the world though, and I'll probably change it soon, but it works for now.
 I also wanted to retain the url schemes of my site on Wordpress.com.
 All the tweaks and content migration took me a couple of hours.
 DONE!